 Of course all issuers are still required to comply with state anti-fraud laws and the Securities Act of 1933.
 Also, the SEC may start requiring all issuers who want to rely on Reg D to send its enforcement division advance copies of all marketing materials they are using, including social media posts and any other form of communication.

 Ignoring this or other SEC rules or regulations means, among other things, that the issuer will have to return all the money at any time for any reason, even if there is no good cause --among other problems with non-compliance.

-Lastly, awhole separate problem—seldom recognized—can still easily occur due to the SECdoctrine of integration.
-Most start-ups already know that if they sell to just one non-accredited investor, theylose the Reg D exemption.
-What many entrepreneurs and sometimes theirlawyers do not know is that if they conduct two separate private placements within 180days both Reg D offerings will be “integrated” intoone offering.
+Lastly, a separate problem can easily occur due to the SEC doctrine of integration.
+Most start-ups already know that if they sell to just one non-accredited investor, they lose the Reg D exemption.
+What many entrepreneurs often forget is that if they conduct two separate offerings within 180 days both Reg D offerings will be “integrated” into one offering.

 In other words, the last sale of the first Reg D offering must be 6 months earlier than the date of the new offering.
 If you have sold to only one non-accredited investor in the six months before your new Reg D offering, you may be in violation of the law.
-Even more problematic is the fact that you cannot sellsecurities to non-accredited investors in a follow-up private placement for atleast six months after you close the Rule 506 placement.
+And, of course, you cannot sell securities to non-accredited investors in a follow-up private placement for at least six months after you close the first placement.